dymynyc/acidlang/ast.md

 first swipe at defining how the ast works and it's behavior.
-`$` indicates a symbol. symbols are unique strings that my be compared by address. it can be considered like an enum with a global namespace.
+`$` indicates a symbol. symbols are unique strings that my be compared by address.
+Also, since they are unique, the memory addresses can be used as keys for a hashtable, much faster than hashing their value.

+it can be considered like an enum with a global namespace.

 ### Number